sijeecodes/starflight2/README.md

  - Event time of the first event will be checked.
  - When time is met, NPC is constructed based on data.
  - The ran data will be removed from the level data array.
- - Each level data object conations 4 below attributes.
+ - Each level data object contains 4 below attributes.
  1. eventTime    : Timestamp of the time the NPC Object is produced.
  2. npcAI        : Name of NPC AI pattern used for the NPC Object.
  3. npcBasic    : Name of NPC's basic data used for stats and rendering.
  4. startPosition : Spawn position of the NPC Object.

 ## NPC System
- - NPC stats and behaviours based on data.
-Three datas are combined for an NPC.
+ - NPC stats and behaviors based on data.
+Three data are combined for an NPC.
  1. NPC AI : NPC AI Patterns are triggered by conditions inside this data.
  2. NPC AI Patterns : NPC AI Pattern data, used in NPC AI.
-Defines NPC behaviour.
+Defines NPC behavior.
  3. NPC Basic : NPC speed, power, hp, collision data and 3D resource used for NPC.

 ### NPC AI